swissmanu/protractor-screenshot-reporter/README.md

 # Screenshot Reporter for Protractor
 Use the screenshot reporter to capture screenshots from your [Selenium](http://docs.seleniumhq.org/) nodes after each executed [Protractor](https://github.com/angular/protractor) test case.

-Use meta data stored along with the screenshots to create extensive and human readable test reports.
+Use meta data stored as JSON along with the screenshots to create extensive and human readable test reports.

 ## Usage